 5.1.2 Secure Communication.
 The Secure Communication Protocol is used for all communication between nodes in the network (except for key establishment).
-Specifically, all the procedures used to maintain the P2P network, i.e., join, update and leave, as well as the messages exchanged to execute a find or store operation, use this protocol to provide confidentiality, integrity and message authentication.
+Specifically, all the procedures used to maintain the P2P network (i.e., join, update, leave), as well as the messages exchanged to execute a find or store operation, use this protocol to provide confidentiality, integrity and message authentication.

 The protocol is shown in Figure 3.
 Alice, who wants to send the command cmd to Bob, first increments the sequence number S_B she maintains for her communication with Bob.
 She then encrypts using the symmetric key she shares with Bob the command along with Bob's identity and the sequence number.
 In her message, she also includes her identity A to allow Bob to retrieve the correct symmetric key and a MAC of everything.
-When receiving the message

-Figure 3: Secure Communication Protocol.
-Alice and Bob communicate securely using a symmetric key established with the Authenticated Key Agreement Protocol.

-Bob will verify the MAC using the already established key, and if the MAC is valid he decrypts the message.
+When receiving the message Bob will verify the MAC using the already established key, and if the MAC is valid he decrypts the message.
 Bob ensures that the identity in the encrypted message is his, and that the sequence number S_B is higher than the previous sequence number he received from Alice.
 If so, he can process the command.
 When a response resp is ready, Bob encrypts it with K{AB} together with S_B , he calculates the MAC of the encrypted message and send them back to Alice.
 When Alice receives message 2, she verifies that the MAC is valid and that the sequence number corresponds to the one she sent in message 1.